Bhau Daji: Early life and education

-Lad was born in 1822 in a Gaud Saraswat Brahmin family in Mandrem (Manjari) Goa.
+Lad was born in 1822 in a Gaud Saraswat Brahmin-Marathi family in Mandrem, Portuguese Goa.
 An Englishman, noticing his acumen at chess convinced his father to give the boy an English education.

-Bhau moved to Mumbai and completed his schooling at the Elphinstone Institution.
+Bhau moved to Bombay, British India, and completed his schooling at the Elphinstone Institution.
 Around this time he won a prize for writing an essay on infanticide, and was appointed a teacher in the Elphinstone Institution.
 He then studied medicine at the Grant Medical College.
 He belonged to the class of 1850, the first graduating batch of the college.

 Medical career

 In 1851, he started practising medicine in Mumbai and became very successful.
 He studied the Sanskrit literature of medicine.
 He also tested the value of drugs to which the ancient Hindus had ascribed marvellous powers, among other pathological subjects of historical interest investigating that of leprosy.
+Daji was one of the main witnesses for the defense in the Mahraj Libel Case.
+He along with Dhiraj Dalpatram treated the Maharaja for syphilis.

 Educationist

 Being an ardent promoter of education, he was appointed a member of the board of education in Mumbai.
 He was one of the original fellows of the University of Bombay.
 He was the first president of native origin, of the Students' Literary and Scientific Society.
 He was the champion of the cause of female education.
 A girls' school was founded in his name, for which an endowment was provided by his friends and admirers.
+He started 'Dnyan Prasarak Sabha' at Elphinstone College.
+He was trustee of Elphinstone Fund.